 If you're looking to save time why you're doing your machine piecing consider chain-piecing like-size units together.
 For example I've got sets of squares here I want to sew together and I'm going to piece them without lifting the a presser foot between pairs.
 So I've matched them up on my table here.
 And I can just grab the next set and continues sewing.
 I don't have to stop to snip the threads.
 I can just continue on.
 And when I end up with is a nice long chain of pieces that are still attached to one another.
 It's a great way to save time while you sew.

 Video 9: Pressing to Prevent Bulk

-Learn how to press seams and clip edges in order to prevent bulk at seam intersections.allowance.
-In one direction.
-And the caucuses seam allowance.
-Going in the opposite direction .
-And what -- end up with.
-That is a little four catch in the center where that scene is actually pressed open.
+Learn how to press seams and clip edges in order to prevent bulk at seam intersections.allowance in one direction.
+And the opposite seam allowance going in the opposite direction .
+And what you'll end up with then is a little four-patch in the center where that seam is actually pressed open.
+It

 Video 10: Trimming Dog-Ears on Triangle-Squares